Illinois

 Provisions for Voters with Disabilities

-The Help America Vote Act requires that election authorities have voting equipment for voters with disabilities to vote privately and independently, and Illinois is no exception.
-Additionally, there are options for a seated voting booth, voting assistance from a friend, relative, or two election judges (one from each party), voting by mail, and curbside voting.
+There are options for a seated voting booth, voting assistance from a friend, relative, or two election judges (one from each party), voting by mail, and curbside voting.

-Language assistance is also available where required under amendments to the Federal Voting Act of 1992.
+Language assistance is also available where required.

 For more information on the provisions available for disabled voters, please contact your local election authority.